-To maintain some level of attachment to core syllabus topics, this chapter should have been at least vaguely relevant to Section G7(iii) of the 2017 CICM Primary Syllabus, "describe the invasive and non-invasive measurement of blood pressure, including limitations and potential sources of error".
+To maintain some level of attachment to core syllabus topics, this chapter should have been at least vaguely relevant to Section G6(ii) of the 2023 CICM Primary Syllabus, which asks the exam candidate to "describe the invasive and non-invasive measurement of blood pressure, including limitations, potential sources of error and the need for calibration".
 At this stage there have been no attempts to introduce arterial cannulation technique into SAQs, viva stations or CICM workplace competency assessments.
 It is not inconceivable that the college will at some stage demand it as one of their training objectives, and it seems reasonable to futureproof against this possibility.

 There is a satisfactory amount of literature dealing with this topic.
 The best references include "Chapter 3: Arterial line placement and care" in Irwin and Rippe's Intensive Care Medicine, and the 2012 article by Tiru et al.

 The notes attempt to remain site-agnostic, as Seldinger techinque does not vary substantially between sites and because specific site-related instructions are carried on in the chapters which answer CICM Syllabus Section X(ii), "describe the anatomy relevant to the insertion of an arterial line into a